cardmeister/cardmeister.github.io/README.md

 - **no** external SVG images
 - All in 16 KB² because my first computer had 16 **Kilo**Bytes memory

-Feel free to PEEK around, and if you want to POKE submit an [issue](https://github.com/cardmeister/cardmeister.github.io/issues/new).
+Feel free to PEEK around, and if you want to POKE, submit an [issue](https://github.com/cardmeister/cardmeister.github.io/issues/new).

 A special thanks to users _Supersharp_ and _Intervalia_ for their always helpful answers on [StackOverflow](https://stackoverflow.com/questions/tagged/web-component+or+custom-element)!